croessner/nauthilus-website/docs/configuration/configuration-file.md

 # Database backends

 Nauthilus needs database backends to validate user credentials.
-Besides the **cache** and **test** backends, which are special, Nauthilus can use SQL and LDAP based backends.
-The current implementation is limited to use one SQL and one LDAP backend at the same time.
-Furthermore you can not have MySQL and Postgres at the same time.
+Besides the **cache** backend, which is special, Nauthilus can use LDAP and Lua based backends.
+The current implementation is limited to use one LDAP and one Lua backend at the same time.

-If you define a SQL and LDAP backend, both will be queried in the order you have defined in the environment variable * *AUTHSERV\_PASSDB\_BACKENDS**, i.e. "cache mysql ldap".
+If you define an LDAP and a Lua backend, both will be queried in the order you have defined in **server::backends**

 ## Protocols